We're early. Here's what's true about WorkstyleIQ today, what we're building toward, and what's available now for your security and privacy team.

 The sensor only initiates outbound connections to our cloud.
 There are no open inbound ports on endpoints, no direct database access for users — everything is mediated by secure APIs and IAM roles with least-privilege policies.

 No screenshots.
 No keystroke logging.
 No screen recording.
 No webcam access.
-No location tracking.
 No email content scanning.
 No browsing history.
 These capabilities were never built — they don't exist as disabled features.

 Every consent request, acceptance, denial, and revocation is immutably logged with timestamps in an append-only store.
 No silent access, no backdoors, no administrative overrides.

-Organisations set their own retention periods.
+Individuals, through their choice of product edition, define their own retention periods.
 When data expires, records are automatically purged from active storage via DynamoDB TTL; backup snapshots age out per AWS's standard retention.
-Deletion confirmation is available on request to support audits and data subject access requests.
+Deletion confirmation is available on request to support audits.

 The sensor is engineered in C++ for minimal resource usage — negligible CPU and network impact even on older hardware.
 Data is buffered and sent in small packets.
 It runs natively on Windows 11 and macOS 14+.
 A lightweight sensor is a secure sensor: users have no reason to tamper with it.